code4moldova/voluntar-telegram-client/README.md

 ## Bot's state
 Some information is stored in a persistent context that survives bot restarts.
 This information is needed to keep track of entities throughout their lifecycle.
-The state is a dictionary.
+The state is a dictionary, you can examine it via http://localhost:5001/introspect.
+It comes in handy during debugging, but keep in mind that this exposes details about beneficiaries, so this endpoint **must not** be accessible to the public (it is not, by default).

 ### User related